revpriest/pyPriceAgent/README.md

 Often you may see a signal in your daily report and wonder how it will turn out.
-We can tell pyPriceAgent to remind us when a position we take, or are just curious about but not confident enough to bet on.
+We can tell pyPriceAgent to remind us when there's a result on a position we take, or are just curious about but not confident enough to bet on.

 We saw that the RSI signalled bearish on BTCUSD, so we figure it's going to go down.
 We can place a bet:

 ```
-./pyPriceAgent.py -t BTCUSD -B X/9500/5%/20/30
+./pyPriceAgent.py -t BTCUSD -B X/9500/+5%/20/30
 ```

 PyPriceAgent will tells us that it understood we